 - Kosher salt and black pepper, to taste

-- 1/4 tsp Lemon pepper seasoning or peppercorns
+- ¼ teaspoon lemon pepper seasoning or peppercorns

 - Heat a large skillet over medium-high heat.
-When the pan is hot, add butter (or oil) and swirl until pan is covered or butter melted.
+When the pan is hot, add the butter and swirl until pan is coated in melted butter.

-- Add the salmon fillets to the pan, flesh side down.
+- Add the salmon fillets to the pan, flesh side down (skin side up).

 - Remove pan from heat and cool the salmon in the pan for 2-3 minutes.
-The salmon should continue cooking (a tad) off the heat.
-Sprinkle the flesh side of the fillets with a little salt/pepper.
+The salmon will continue cooking in the pan even when removed from the stovetop.
+Sprinkle the flesh side of the fillets with a little salt and pepper.

-- Top with lemon and avocado gremolata, serve, and enjoy!
+- Top the salmon with the avocado gremolata, and serve.

 - Category: Main